Yue Fei — An Extraordinary and Heroic General Suffered of Terribly Unjust and Pathos Ending

-After decades of waiting, she finally saw the long overdue justice.
+After decades of waiting, she finally saw the long-overdue justice.

-Today, people still could feel his courage and dream from his remarkable poems and calligraphy works, and experience how much he wanted to recover the lost lands and to save Song Empire’s people.
+Today, people still could feel his courage and dream from his remarkable poems and calligraphy works, and experience how much he wanted to recover the lost lands and to save the Song Empire’s people.

 Tombs of General Yue Fei and His First Son Yue Yun, Inside Yue Fei's Memorial Temple Next to the West Lake (Photo By Siyuwj).